AnimMouse/setup-youtube-dl/README.md

 # Setup youtube-dl for GitHub Actions
 Setup [youtube-dl](https://github.com/ytdl-org/youtube-dl) on GitHub Actions to use `youtube-dl`.

-This action installs [youtube-dl](https://github.com/ytdl-org/youtube-dl) for use in actions by installing it using pip3.
+This action installs [youtube-dl](https://github.com/ytdl-org/youtube-dl) for use in actions by installing it using pipx.

-This action only works on Ubuntu virtual environments as [conditionals](https://github.com/actions/runner/issues/646) does not work on [composite](https://docs.github.com/en/actions/creating-actions/creating-a-composite-run-steps-action) yet.

 ## Deprecation
 This action is deprecated, please use [AnimMouse/setup-yt-dlp](https://github.com/AnimMouse/setup-yt-dlp) instead.